widgetapps/node-restful-api-skeleton/README.md

 * Models to store Users & Refresh Tokens.
 * Routes & Controllers for required authentication, user management and token management.
 * A little tool to populate the first user in your MongoDB.

 ---
+### ACL Setup

+More to come on how the access control list works.

+---
 ## Endpoints